-Hospitals will need to have a "stable" number of COVID-19 cases with the community they are in seeing a "manageable level of disease burden" or a continued decline in cases over the last two weeks.
+Hospitals will need to have a "stable" number of COVID-19 cases, with the community they are in seeing a "manageable level of disease burden" or a continued decline in cases over the last two weeks.
 Hospitals will also need to ensure they have a "stable supply" of medications and personal protective equipment (PPE), "adequate capacity" of inpatient and ICU beds and availability of post-procedural care outside of the hospital such as rehabilitation or home care.

 According to the memo from Anderson to hospital heads, the target for PPE is "a rolling 30-day stock on-hand."

 Hospitals will need to set up COVID-19 Surgical and Procedural Oversight Committees.
-The committees would complete weekly feasibility assessments to assess the hospital's ability to meet the outlined criteria and would work with regional or sub-regional COVID-19 steering committees.
+The committees would complete weekly feasibility assessments to evaluate the hospital's ability to meet the outlined criteria and would work with regional or sub-regional COVID-19 steering committees.
 Both would need to sign off on a hospital’s plans to ramp up scheduled surgeries.
-The government previously announced it was setting up five regional planning and implementation tables — a collaboration between Ontario health and local public health units — to implement plans around testing, supplies, surveillance and communications, with officials saying Thursday that these existing tables would be used.
+The government previously announced it was setting up five regional planning and implementation tables — a collaboration between Ontario Health and local public health units — to implement plans around testing, supplies, surveillance and communications, with officials saying Thursday that these existing tables would be used.

 The government is asking hospitals to reserve 15 per cent of their capacity, meaning either maintaining a maximum 85-per-cent occupancy or being able to "immediately" create more space if needed due to COVID-19.
 Regional committees are also being tasked with ensuring that even once surgeries ramp up, they maintain an "aggregate 15 per cent of acute care capacity."

 Hospitals would also need to ensure that they have staff available.